AnyMindGroup/zio-pubsub/docs/installation.md

     // to use the implementation with Google's Java library "com.anymindgroup" %% "zio-pubsub-google"  % "@VERSION@",

+    // or to use the http implementation
+    // "com.anymindgroup" %% "zio-pubsub-http"  % "@VERSION@",

     // include for testing support
     "com.anymindgroup" %% "zio-pubsub-testkit" % "@VERSION@" % Test